Community Health Centers

 Health center clinical staff provide assessments, treatment and management of health problems and engage patients in health education and disease prevention through a team based approach.

 Comprehensive primary and preventive healthcare related to family medicine, internal medicine, pediatrics, obstetrics and gynecology.

 Exams, cleanings, fillings, extractions and minor oral surgery.

 Prevention, screening and treatment of common mental health disorders such as depression, anxiety and ADHD.
 Treatment and follow up of stabilized patients with severe mental illnesses such as schizophrenia, bipolar disorder and psychotic depression.

 Services are provided on-site or by contract to ensure low cost medications for all patients regardless of income level or insurance status.

-Non-clinical interventions that enable a person to access healthcare and improve their health; case management, health education, referrals and transportation.
+Non-clinical interventions that enable a person to access health care and improve their health; case management, health education, referrals, transportation and more.